 The Safety and Security Department is the administrative office responsible for safety and security on the campus.
-This includes the Director of Safety and Security and the Deputy Director of Campus Security who report directly to the College President.
+This includes the Director of Safety and Security who reports directly to the College President.
 The Director of Safety and Security is a full-time administrator with 27 years of progressive law enforcement experience.

-The uniformed security staff at LCCC presently consists of seven full-time and four part-time security officers.
+The uniformed security staff at LCCC currently consists of seven full-time and one part-time campus security officers.
 All full-time security officers are certified under Pennsylvania Lethal Weapons Training Certification (Act 235) and also receive annual training in first aid and CPR/AED.
 All of these individuals have been trained in handling, or at least stabilizing, most emergency situations such as fire, disturbances, and medical emergencies.
 Security personnel are also trained and certified in the use of defensive weapons and authorized to carry batons, pepper spray and handcuffs.
 Security personnel are authorized by College policy to carry firearms.
 They do not have arrest powers.